How to Add a Favicon Icon to Your WordPress Site

 Favicons play another very important role on your site: improving the user experience.
 They spruce up a boring URL bar, and some browsers show favicons when you create a shortcut to the corresponding website on your desktop or mobile device.

 One of the goals of every website should be to encourage visitors to make repeat visits.
-Favicons help you do just that, by strengthening your brand and improving the user experience.
+Favicons help you do just that, by strengthening your brand and improving the user experience in WordPress.

 How to Create a Favicon